ViralVerity/2025_paper_BA.5_United-States/README.md

 Specifically:

+"first_beast_run" contains files related to tree parameter estimation using thorney beast (XML and log file from BEAST) "second_beast_run" contains files relating to the discrete trait analysis on global and within US level (XML, log file, input tree file, resulting introductions)

-- XMLs for the two BEAST analyses (topology estimation and disrete trait analysis).
-Sequence data have been removed to comply with GISAID user agreements.
+NB sequences have been removed in compliance with GISAID user agreements
-- Output log files for these analyses
-- Input fixed tree file for the discrete trait analysis
-- Estimated introductions into the US including estimated origin location and time